 International Best-selling Israeli Writer

 Born in 1971 in Jerusalem, Eshkol Nevo is the author of five novels.
-His best-selling novel Homesick (2004) was awarded the Reimond vallier prize in France, shortlisted for the Sapir prize in Israel, and longlisted for the independent prize in the UK.
-His bestselling novel World cup wishes ( 2007) won the Golden Book Prize in Israel and was awarded the Adei-Wizo Prize in Italy.
+His best-selling debut novel Homesick (2004) was awarded the Reimond vallier prize in France, shortlisted for the Sapir prize in Israel, and longlisted for the independent prize in the UK.
+His second bestselling novel World cup wishes ( 2007) won the Golden Book Prize in Israel and was awarded the Adei-Wizo Prize in Italy.
 His novel Neuland (2011) sold more than 130,000 copies in Israel, and was awarded the Steimatzky Prize for Book of the Year.
-His most recent bestselling novel, Three Floors Up, was adapted into a film by the renown Italian director Nanni Moretti titled 'Tre Piani'.
+Nevo's fourth bestselling novel Three Floors Up, was adapted into a film by the renown Italian director Nanni Moretti titled 'Tre Piani'.
 Nevo's fifth novel The Last Interview is forthcoming in English in October 2020.

 Nevo is the grandson of the third Prime Minister of Israel, Levi Eshkol.
 In his childhood he spent several years in Detroit.
 Several of his books have been adapted to the stage, and presented at Beit Lasin and in HaBima.
 Nevo teaches writing in Israel's most prestigious art school, and runs popular writing workshops in Israel.

 A writer tries to answer a set of interview questions sent to him by a website editor.
 At first, they stick to the standard fare: Did you always know you would be a writer?
 How autobiographical are your books?
 Have you written any stories you would never publish?
 Usually his answers in these situations are measured, calculated, cautious.
 But this time, when his heart is about to break and his life is about to crumble, he finds he cannot tell anything but the truth.
 The naked, funny, sad, scandalous, politically incorrect truth.